 If you are an adult age 60+ or if you have a disability at any age, your household generally must meet one of the following two rules:

 Your net income is your total income before taxes minus any allowable deductions.
 Assets are countable resources like cash, money in a bank account, and some vehicles.
-For 2022 (counted as October 1, 2021–September 30, 2022), a 2-member household with a net monthly income of $1,452 (100% of the federal poverty level) might qualify for SNAP.
+For 2025 (counted as October 1, 2024–September 30, 2025), a 2-person household with a net monthly income of $1,704 (100% of the federal poverty level) might qualify for SNAP.
+A 4-person household with a net income of $2,600 may also qualify.

 How can BenefitsCheckUp help me?